-Creswell Crags is one of Britain's most important archaeological sites, as important as Stonehenge or Hadrian's Wall.
-The caves tell the fascinating story of life during the last Ice Age when the Crags were amongst the most northerly places on earth to have been inhabited by our ancient ancestors.
-The cave art discoveries underline the international significance of the site.
+Creswell Crags is one of Britain's most important archaeological sites.
+The stunning gorge is honeycombed with caves which provided shelter for early man and today tell the fascinating story of life during the last Ice Age when the Crags was amongst the most northerly places on earth to have been inhabited by our ancient ancestors.

 Exhibition entry - Adults £3.00, Concessions £2.00, Children £1.50